hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 a couple of screenshots of what the admin site looks like:

 .. image:: /static/images/admin03t.png

 .. image:: /static/images/admin05t.png

-We'll add more to this test later, but for now let's just get it to do the absolute minimum:  we want the test to open up the admin site (which we want to be available via the url ``/admin/``), and see that it "looks OK" - for this, we'll check that the page contains the words *Django administration*
+We'll add more to this test later, but for now let's just get it to do the absolute minimum:  we want the test to open up the admin site (which we want to be available via the url ``/admin/``), and see that it "looks OK" - for this, we'll check that the page contains the words *Django administration*, which it does by default.

 Let's create a directory to keep our FTs in called, um, ``fts``::